-(3) Every probation officer appointed in accordance with subsection (1) is a probation officer for the purposes of,
+(2) Every probation and parole officer appointed in accordance with subsection (1) is a probation and parole officer in and for the Province of Ontario and shall perform his or her duties in such part of Ontario as is assigned from time to time by the Minister.

-- (a) this Act, the Provincial Offences Act, the Child and Family Services Act and any other Act of the Legislature; and - (b) the Criminal Code (Canada) and the Youth Criminal Justice Act (Canada).
+- (3) Every probation and parole officer appointed in accordance with subsection (1) is a probation officer for the purposes of, - (a) the Provincial Offences Act, the Child and Family Services Act and any other Act of the Legislature; and - (b) the Criminal Code (Canada) and the Youth Criminal Justice Act (Canada).